rstemmer/musicdb/README.md

 ### New in Version 8.1.0

 * Improved album filter for genres and sub genres
+* Experimental support for the Chromium web browser
 * Some annoying bugs fixed (Most important: Uploading albums can be continued after connection error)

 ### Features